Skip to content

 bun install

-bun run dev:stack
+bun run dev:stack # the full local stack

 open http://localhost:5173

-1. Fork the repo and create a topic branch:
+1. Fork and create a topic branch:

 Terminal window